Lilu Miah

 Martyr Lilu Mia (লিলু মিয়া; died 1971) was a freedom fighter of the Liberation War of Bangladesh.
-Bangladesh government awarded him the title of Bir Bikram for his bravery in the independence war.
+Bangladesh government awarded him the title of Bir Bikrom for his bravery in the independence war.

 Birth and education

 Martyr Lilu Mia's ancestral home is in Kandi village of Lokmankhar in Chhayasuti union of Kuliyarchar upazila of Kishoreganj district.
 His father's name is Sona Mia, mother is Sirennesa.
 He was married.
 His wife is Lalita Begum and they have two sons and two daughters.